Find out who owns your credit card and ensure you don't miss out on the best credit card deals

 Transfer your balance to a balance transfer card and pay 0% for the introductory period

-As a general rule, and as mentioned, credit card providers usually want you to be a customer for longer than six months before taking out another of their products – this is the case for Luma and Capital One.
+As a general rule credit card providers usually want you to be a customer for longer than six months before taking out another of their products – this is the case for Luma and Capital One.

 The length of time varies, so check the terms and conditions on the credit card provider’s application page if you are not sure.

-In the case of some credit card providers, the issue of being a customer for a short period is not necessarily an issue, but you will likely not be eligible for any introductory offers.
-So you should think about why you’re applying for another credit card.
+In the case of some credit card providers, the issue of being a customer for a short period is not necessarily an issue.
+However, you will likely not be eligible for any introductory offers.

 Applying for too many credit cards in a short space of time can also affect your credit score.

-If you’re in doubt about your credit history, you can find out how to check your credit report and score here.
+If you’re in doubt about your credit history, you can find out how to check your credit report and score in our guide.

 You can identify different credit card companies by the first numbers on the credit card.

 Credit cards can be a great benefit to you if used correctly.
 There are many positives associated with using a credit card.
-However, it's important to note that if not used correctly they can have a damaging effect to your credit score, create debt.
+However, it's important to note that if not used correctly they can have a damaging effect on your credit score and create debt you cannot pay off.

 Pros of using a credit card